plone/docs-guide/docs/editorial/contractions.md

 **:thumbsdown: Not recommended:** Plone's fast and awesome.

-In some cases, it's OK to use a noun+verb contraction, such as "If you want to display information, a table's your best option."
+Sometimes, it's OK to use a noun+verb contraction, such as "If you want to display information, a table's your best option."

 It's best to avoid that kind of contraction.